Directed By: Alan Parker

 Trivia: According to his book, Brad Davis had a drug problem of his own while promoting this film

 Inspired by a true story, Midnight Express introduces us to Billy Hayes (Brad Davis), a twentysomething American who, in 1970, was arrested at the airport in Istanbul for trying to smuggle two kilos of hashish out of the country.
-Taken to Sağmalcılar Prison, he soon befriends other westerners, including Jimmy (Randy Quaid), Max (John Hurt), and Erich (Norbert Weisser), who tell Billy not to trust anyone, especially fellow prisoner Rifki (Paolo Bonacelli), who receives money from the brutal warden Hamidou (Paul L. Smith) in exchange for information.
+Sentenced to Sağmalcılar Prison, he soon befriends other westerners, including Jimmy (Randy Quaid), Max (John Hurt), and Erich (Norbert Weisser).
+They tell Billy not to trust anyone, especially fellow prisoner Rifki (Paolo Bonacelli), who receives money from the brutal warden Hamidou (Paul L. Smith) in exchange for information.

 At his trial, with his father (Mike Kellin) by his side, Billy Is given 4 years for possession and immediately returned to Sağmalcılar to begin serving his sentence.
 While the prospect of spending 4 years behind bars in Turkey isn’t an attractive one, Billy’s father reminds him it could have been worse (the prosecutor was pushing for a life sentence, the penalty for smuggling).